lt-asset/Latte/README.md

-# Latte: Improving Latex Recognition for Tables and Formulae with Iterative Refinement
+# LATTE: Improving Latex Recognition for Tables and Formulae with Iterative Refinement
-This is the artifact of the AAAI 2025 paper "Latte: Improving Latex Recognition for Tables and Formulae with Iterative Refinement".
+This is the artifact of the AAAI 2025 paper "LATTE: Improving Latex Recognition for Tables and Formulae with Iterative Refinement".

 ## Dependency
 * Python 3.10.12